 • Someone who would make a good assistant.
 Again, we need identifiable leaders.
 Leadership is one of the gifts of the Spirit, and the gift of leadership is not given to everyone.
 If ordained, our applicants will probably serve as assistants at first, but we are looking for potential rectors.
 We in the Church don’t need to ordain someone who might make a good assistant, but would make a poor rector.
 We need to find and affirm people who have vision, ideas, passion, drive, and the desire to lead parishes and missions.

 The process above only addresses the call to the Priesthood.
-The process for ordination to the Deaconate is completely different.
+The process for ordination to the Diaconate is completely different.
 If you are sensing a call to ordained ministry, speak to your rector or vicar.
-If you have particular questions, please feel welcome to write me at email@example.com.
+If you have particular questions, please feel welcome to write me at firstname.lastname@example.org.

 Commission on Ministry